 - Project example: Read more about our work helping the Robert Wood Johnson Foundation establish a grant program: Evaluating High-Value Innovations from Low-Resource Communities.

 - Research center operations.
 Foundations that seek to expand the knowledge base or inform sound decisions in a major policy area over many years can partner with Mathematica for high-quality, timely, and objective research and analysis.

 - Project example: The nonpartisan Center for Studying Health System Change (HSC), a Mathematica subsidiary from 1995 to 2013, conducted policy research and analysis that helped decision makers understand the national and local market forces driving changes in the U.S. health system.
-The Robert Wood Johnson Foundation founded HSC and was its sole funder until 2003, when other foundations, government agencies, and private organizations also began to support the organization.

 - Support for reflection and improvement.
 Foundations that focus on complex social problems must continually learn and adapt.
 Mathematica supports the planning, implementing, and learning cycles.
 We examine questions about implementation, resources, context, systems, settings, populations, and outcomes and help foundations refine assumptions and improve efforts when new information and opportunities emerge.